janek1842/MyCinemaCenter/README.md

 # MyCinemaCenter

 ## This is Django based Web app with informations about movies, series, cinemas, actors, TV directors.
-It's very similar to Filmweb popular website
+It's very similar to Filmweb

 View some screenshots from this app in **Screenshots.zip**